Feel Like Life is Out of Step?

 My practice is fully supervised, and I remain committed to ongoing personal and professional development.

 Before training as a therapist, I spent over 30 years in corporate leadership and coaching.
-That experience gave me a deep understanding of how unresolved emotional patterns can subtly shape how we work, relate, and lead — even when everything appears to be functioning on the surface.
-It also showed me the importance of having space to be listened to, especially during periods of stress, uncertainty, or change.
-This continues to inform the way I work therapeutically: with respect for each person’s lived experience, and a belief that real insight often begins when we feel understood.
+This experience gave me a deep understanding of how unresolved emotional patterns can subtly influence how we work, relate, and lead — even when everything seems to be functioning well on the surface.
+It also taught me the value of having space to be truly listened to, especially during times when we need to hold it together amidst stress, uncertainty, or change.
+This continues to shape the way I work therapeutically: with respect for each person’s lived experience and a belief that genuine insight often begins when we feel truly understood.

 Why People Come to Therapy